 My electric hand mixer has a nifty little timer on it so I can mix it for just the right amount of time.

-- 2 tablespoons flaxseed meal (see notes above)
+- 2 tablespoons flax seed meal - finely-ground flax seed (see notes above)

 - 1/4 cup very hot water